Professor Diane Gyi

 Her research has involved collaborations with over 60 organisations in grants to the value of over £3.5 million.
 Applications have covered topics as diverse as autonomous vehicle interiors (for changing occupant needs - work, leisure, health and wellbeing), automotive seating innovations, healthy ageing at work, the older driver experience, and inclusive/accessible transport design.

-She is also a reviewer for several other international journals (e.g. Ergonomics, Design Journal) and has been invited to serve on advisory/scientific committees for international conferences and continues to review research grants for research bodies including the British Council, Chalmers University (scientific assessments), DMT and the Swedish Knowledge Foundation.
+She publishes widely and is also a reviewer for several other international journals (e.g. Ergonomics, Design Journal) and has been invited to serve on advisory/scientific committees for international conferences and continues to review research grants for research bodies including the British Council, Chalmers University (scientific assessments), DMT and the Swedish Knowledge Foundation.

 Current and recently funded research projects include: